tim-group/stackbuilder-config-example/README.md

 * Can be configured differently but are generally identical across all environments

 #####Virtual Service:
-* Container consisting of 1 or more virtual machine
+* Container consisting of 1 or more Virtual Machine's
 * Load balanced these can work jointly to provide a service eg. several apache servers provide proxying
 * Non-load balanced virtual machines, operate in a standalone basis (JBOVM)